OrganizationAzureGithubTest/.github/PULL_REQUEST_TEMPLATE/template.md

 🚀 **Developed functionality**
 > Affected module.

-> Description of the developed functionality
+> Description of the developed functionality.

 > Azure DevOps task.

 **Do you think you should mention anything else?:**